Ferry Services England to Holland

-If you are not keen on flying or just enjoy travelling by ship then these could be good alternatives to get to Netherlands - especially if you live in north-east UK or east Anglia.
-Don't forget the added cost of food on board and possible transfers from the ferry terminal.
+If you are not keen on flying or simply enjoy travelling by ship then these could be good alternatives to get to Holland - particularly if you live in north of England or east Anglia.
+They are also convenient if you want to bring your own car or vehicle.

 The sailing times are as follows: